 13. Purchase Your Wedding Dress and Other Attire

 Give yourself plenty of time to find the perfect outfit for your wedding day.
 Particularly when it comes to wedding dresses, it can take months from the time you purchase your attire until it’s properly tailored and ready to go, so don’t wait until the last minute.

 The rehearsal dinner, which usually takes place the night before the wedding, requires some planning as well.
 Traditionally, the groom’s family plans the rehearsal dinner, but it’s important to figure out who’s planning (and paying) for this event well in advance—and make sure a venue is booked and details are hammered out in a timely fashion, about six months before the big day.

 You may be thinking a lot about how to plan your wedding step by step, but don’t forget about the honeymoon!
 If you’re planning on jetting off on your honeymoon shortly after your wedding, it’s time to choose a location, book your travel and accommodations, and start planning an itinerary.

-Engagement parties, showers, bach parties, and more—your schedule will likely be jam-packed with pre-wedding events.
+Engagement parties, the bridal shower (or a co-ed wedding shower), the bachelor and bachelor party, and more—your schedule will likely be jam-packed with pre-wedding events.
 While the soon-to-be married couple usually has little role in planning these celebrations, you’ll need to clear your calendar to attend as guest of honor.